Sahil87095/Forest-Fire-Project/README.md

    - Used `train_test_split` and cross-validation.

 4. **Deployment**
-   - Deployed via a Flask/FastAPI API.
+   - Deployed via a Flask API.